-Greater Seattle Speed Bumps & Wheel Stop Installations
+Greater Seattle Speed Bumps and Wheel Stop Installations

 Action Asphalt Paving can install a variety of products to help control speed and direct parking.
-Options include custom built asphalt speed bumps to any required height or width, and the installation or replacement of parking stall concrete wheel stops.
+Options include custom-built asphalt speed bumps to any required height or width and parking stall concrete wheel stops.

 Who Needs Speed Bumps?

-From commercial to residential paving projects, many asphalt paving customers prefer having physical speed bumps to control the speed of traffic and prevent unwanted vehicular activities on their property.
-Some potential uses of speed bumps follow:
+In both commercial and residential paving projects, many asphalt paving customers prefer having physical speed bumps to control the speed of traffic and prevent unwanted vehicular activities on their property.
+Speed bumps can be beneficial in many areas, including:

 – Schools and daycare facilities